neurobagel/documentation/docs/infrastructure.md

 ### Resetting your GraphDB instance

-If you have previously set up a Neurobagel node on your machine but want to reset your graph database to start again _from scratch_, the most foolproof way would be to start with a clean GraphDB configuration to avoid conflicts with any previously created credentials or databases.
+If you previously set up a Neurobagel node on your machine but want to reset your graph database to start again _from scratch_, the most foolproof way would be to start with a clean GraphDB configuration to avoid conflicts with any previously created credentials or databases.

-Some examples of when you may want to do this:
+Some examples of when you might want to do this:

 - You started but did not complete Neurobagel node setup previously and want to ensure you are using up-to-date instructions and recommended configuration options
 - Your local node has stopped working after a configuration change to your graph database (e.g., your Neurobagel node API no longer starts or responds with an error, but you have confirmed all environment variables you have set should be correct)